mahishmathi-empire/mas_industrial_robotics/README.md

 ## Direct Base Controller

 ### Description
-Given a taget pose the youbot should succesfully reach that pose with its movement i.e. Its linear and its angular velocites synchronized.
-The code is written in C++ language with node lifecycle implemmented.
+Given a target pose the youbot should successfully reach that pose with its movement i.e. Its linear and its angular velocities synchronized.
+The code is written in C++ language with node lifecycle implemented.

 ## Prerequisite
 1. Install cross to with gazebo.